Vonng/pigsty/docs/FAQ.md

 <br>
 <details><summary>Remote nodes are not accessible via SSH commands.</summary>

-!> Specify a different port via the host instance-level [`ansible connection parameters`](PARAM#ansible_host).

-Consider using **Ansible connection parameters** if the target machine is hidden behind an SSH springboard machine, or if some customizations have been made that cannot be accessed directly using `ssh ip`.
+Consider using [**Ansible connection parameters**](https://docs.ansible.com/ansible/latest/inventory_guide/connection_details.html) if the target machine is hidden behind an SSH springboard machine, or if some customizations have been made that cannot be accessed directly using `ssh ip`.
 Additional SSH ports can be specified with `ansible_port` or `ansible_host` for SSH Alias.